 what should I set my temperature fridge and freezer

-Have you ever opened the door to your fridge to search for something to eat and pulled something out from the back corner that was frozen solid?
-You’ve probably wondered why an appliance designed to keep your food cold would keep some cool-ish while others turn into a block of ice.
-The most important job your fridge and freezer performs is keeping your perishables fresh for longer.
-But to preserve your food for as long as possible, you need to do more than just throw it all inside and shut the door.
+Have you ever opened your fridge and grabbed something from the back that was frozen solid?
+You might have wondered why some items stay cool-ish while others turn into a block of ice.
+The main job of your fridge and freezer is to keep your perishables fresh for longer.
+But just tossing everything inside and closing the door isn’t enough.

 What’s the ideal temperature to keep food fresh?